FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 Adding config settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

-FlexMeasures can be made to check for any custom config settings your plugin is using.
+FlexMeasures can automatically check for you if any custom config settings, which your plugin is using, are present.
+This can be very useful in maintaining installations of FlexMeasures with plugins.
-Required and optional config options can be registered by setting the ``__settings__`` attribute on your plugin module:
+Required and optional config options can be registered by setting the (optional) ``__settings__`` attribute on your plugin module:

 .. code-block:: python